 Pommel: "Sp" and "43B"

+The USA provided 38,264 M1 & M2 Carbines to Greece between 1950 and 1963 under the Military Assistance Program.
 The origin of these bayonets is a mystery.
-They came to the USA in 2010–11 when Greece returned its stock of loaned M1 Carbines to the U.S. Government.
+They came to the USA in 2010–11 when Greece returned its stock of M1 Carbines to the U.S. Government.

 Although patterned after the US M4 bayonet-knife, there are distinct differences and the workmanship is poor.
 The blade is copper-plated, then finished in a black coating of some sort.
 Traces of copper show through where the black finish has worn away.
 The leather grip has much greater taper than other leather-gripped M4 variants.
 The crosspiece is patterned after the wartime M4 production, however, the muzzle ring is slightly off-center.